hyf015/egocentric-gaze-prediction/README.md

         .
 ```

 The ground truth gaze image is generated from the gaze data by pointing a 2d Gaussian at the gaze position.
 We recommend ground truth images to have same name with rgb images.
 Put the ground truth gaze maps into `path/to/gt/images`.
+For 1280x720 image we use gaussian variance of 70.
 Processing reference can be seen in [data/dataset_preprocessing.py](data/dataset_preprocessing.py)

 We also use predicted fixation/saccade in our model.
 Examples for GTEA Gaze+ dataset are in folder [fixsac](fixsac/).
 You may use any method to predict fixation.